petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics.md

 upgrade-basics/post-upgrade-considerations.md
 ```

 Liferay's tools and instructions facilitate upgrading DXP and Portal environments safely and quickly.
 Non-clustered environments that have small data sets, for example can be upgraded using a [Docker image](./upgrade-basics/upgrading-via-docker.md).
 DXP environments and Portal environments that are complex, have larger data sets, or have many customizations are upgraded using the [Database Upgrade Tool](./upgrade-basics/using-the-database-upgrade-tool.md).
+[Auto upgrade](./upgrade-basics/upgrading-via-auto-upgrade.md) can also be enabled during startup.

 ```{warning}
 **Always** [back up](../maintaining-a-liferay-installation/backing-up.md) your database and installation before upgrading.
 Testing the upgrade process on backup copies is advised.